Ossie Davis: Marriage

 In 1948, Davis married actress Ruby Dee, whom he had met on the set of Robert Ardrey's 1946 play Jeb.
 In their joint autobiography With Ossie and Ruby, they described their decision to have an open marriage, later changing their minds.
-In the mid-1960s they moved to the New York suburb of New Rochelle, where they remained ever after.
+In the mid-1960s they moved from their long-time home in Mt.
+Vernon, NY to the New York suburb of New Rochelle, where they remained ever after.
 Their son Guy Davis is a blues musician and former actor, who appeared in the film Beat Street (1984) and the daytime soap opera One Life to Live.
 Their daughters are Nora Davis Day and Hasna Muhammad.